Magnificent seven as Americans complete Pan Pacs rout

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TOKYO: American swimmers completed a brutal Pan Pacific demolition job on their rivals Sunday by winning seven out of 10 gold medals on the final day of the pool competition.
+TOKYO: American swimmers completed a brutal Pan Pacific Swimming Championship demolition job on their rivals Sunday by winning seven out of 10 gold medals on the final day of the pool competition.

 Cate Campbell led the resistance as the Aussie darling won the women’s 50m freestyle before producing an astonishing anchor leg in the 4x100m medley relay to finish with five gold medals and exorcise her Olympic demons in style.